george24601/notes/pm/behavior.md

 2. explain current context including boss's direction
 3. let the boss know the change and command as soon as time permits

+### Someone wants to gossip with you
+1. Be very explict you are not interested
+2. Change topic
+3. If keeps happening, report to his manager

 Shut up on issues related to money and people management - that is the management's job

 Importance is to bring value to the boss.
 Do not to use threatening with resigning and active rejection